LimePoint/opschain/docs/reference/cli.md

 ## Installation

-The OpsChain CLI binary can be downloaded from the `opschain-trial` repository on [GitHub](https://github.com/LimePoint/opschain-trial/releases).
+The OpsChain CLI binary can be downloaded from the `opschain` repository on [GitHub](https://github.com/LimePoint/opschain/releases).
 Ensure the native build matches the version of OpsChain that you are using.
 We suggest moving the binary to a location in your `PATH` to ensure it is easily accessible.

 ### macOS & Linux configuration